Lakeview

 Student Care

-98% Percent of students are satisfied that Family Teachers care about them and their success in the future.
+98% Percent of students are satisfied that Teen LIFE Coaches care about them and their success in the future.

 0%